gcovr/gcovr/doc/source/faq.rst

 Which options are used for calling gcov?
 ----------------------------------------

-The options used for calling ``gcov`` depends on the version of gcov.
+The options used for calling ``gcov`` depend on the version of gcov.

-Following options are always used:
+The following options are always used:

 - ``--branch-counts``
 - ``--branch-probabilities``
 - ``--object-directory``

-Following options are only used if available:
+The following options are only used if available:

 - ``--json-format``: Use JSON intermediate format.
 Can only be used if no calls are needed in the report.
 - ``--demangled-names``: Not available for LLVM based ``gcov``.